social-streets/the-slice/site-template/src/data/articles/eco-pavilion-mile-end-park-history.md

 tags:
   - "features"
 featuredImage: "/images/Mile-End-Park-Prefabs.jpg"
+author: "grace-boyle"
+excerpt: "The lush greenery around Mile End park’s Ecology Pavilion, which we wander around today, was once a thriving neighbourhood made up of Lessada Street, Totty Street and Palm Street.
+Haven’t heard of these names?
+It’s because they no longer exist."
 ---

 The lush greenery around Mile End park’s Ecology Pavilion, through which you can wander today was once a thriving neighbourhood made up of Lessada Street, Totty Street and Palm Street.
 Haven’t heard of these names?
 It’s because they no longer exist.